Another fine mess: Brexit-dogged Johnson’s UN trip goes awry

 Absorbing the news before dawn at a luxury New York hotel, Johnson’s advisers were taken aback.
 The damning, unanimous ruling was much worse for the government than they had hoped.

 With lawmakers set to return to Parliament on Wednesday, Johnson’s trip was abruptly cut short.
-He would fly back to London immediately after his speech to the General Assembly on Tuesday evening — one he was still drafting on Tuesday afternoon.
+He flew back to London immediately after his speech to the General Assembly on Tuesday evening — one he was still drafting on Tuesday afternoon.

+When he did deliver it, it was decidedly unusual — a vivid screed about the dark dangers of, and then about the utopian possibilities of, an increasingly tech-drenched future.

+“Can these algorithms be trusted with our lives and hopes?” he asked, before pivoting to positivity: “I am profoundly optimistic about the ability of new technology to serve as a liberator and remake the world wondrously and benignly.”

+In the speech, Johnson mentioned Brexit only once — as a pointed aside while recalling the myth of Prometheus, who was chained to a rock by Zeus and sentenced to have his liver eaten out by an eagle for eternity.

+“And this went on forever,” he quipped, “a bit like the experience of Brexit in the U.K, if some of our parliamentarians had their way.”

-Johnson soldiered on as if it were business as usual, giving a speech to business leaders and holding a series of meetings with other world leaders.
+Earlier, Johnson had soldiered on as if it were business as usual, giving a speech to business leaders and holding a series of meetings with other world leaders.

 He brushed aside questions about whether he would resign, said he “strongly” disagreed with the court decision and suggested he might try to suspend Parliament for a second time.
 He also rebuffed calls by the opposition to resign for misleading Queen Elizabeth II when he told her to give her formal assent to Parliament’s suspension.